cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 ---------------------------

-Several hours later, this is going surprisingly well
+Several hours later, this is going surprisingly well.
+I think not having internet might be the reason.
+I understand the problem domain, and I just got on with writing tests, writing code, refactoring, thinking.
+If I had the net, I'd be asking ChatGPT for ideas, and I'd be getting notifications, leading to distraction.